NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/README.md

 *   [Please refer to this document](./MONAILabel_Installation.md)

+## Dataset

+This is the dataset we have been using:

+Decathlon lung dataset (Task06\_lung) 63 cases with lung tumors [http://medicaldecathlon.com/](http://medicaldecathlon.com/)

+It is available for download (8 GB) after installation of MONAI Label and running this command in a powershell or bash: (edited)

+`monailabel datasets --download --name Task06_Lung --output datasets` (edited)

 ## Progress and Next Steps

 *   Demonstration of the current workflow at the MONAI Label Workshop June 22nd 2022